 The greatest challenge for the district has been and will continue to be rapid growth.
 Spring ISD's enrollment grew by 17 percent over the past five years including about 1,200 students who came to the district in 2005 after the Katrina and Rita hurricanes.

 The District serves over 36,000 prekindergarten through twelfth-grade students in 36 schools.
 Those campuses include three comprehensive 5-A high schools, a high school career academy, six traditional sixth- through eighth-grade middle schools, a middle school of choice that focuses on math, science and the fine arts, one prekindergarten through second-grade primary school, one third- through fifth-grade intermediate school, and 23 prekindergarten through fifth-grade elementary schools.
-Spring ISD will open its first green school, an elementary school focused on discovery-based learning, in August 2011.
+Spring ISD opened its first green school, an elementary school focused on discovery-based learning, in August 2011.
 In addition, a virtual school offers core-subject and elective courses taught in an online learning environment.